Nikol Pashinyan: from fugitive to victorious protest leader - Journal du Cameroun

 His creativity was visible during a parliamentary election campaign last year, when he went into courtyards and turned the roofs of garages and benches into stages for his speeches.

-These characteristics have made Pashinyan appealing to young Armenians who grew up after the collapse of the Soviet Union, observers say, although older generations have also turned out to join his street protests.
+These characteristics have made Pashinyan, who speaks fluent English as well as Russian, appealing to young Armenians who grew up after the collapse of the Soviet Union, observers say, although older generations have also turned out to join his street protests.

 – Personifying the opposition –